LucasDelfino92/morrowindsharp/setup.md

 - Navigate to the location of mash64.exe (for instance, C:\Games\Morrowind\Mopy\mash64.exe) and double click on it.
 - Click **Apply** and then **OK**.

+### CREATING SEPARATORS IN MOD ORGANIZER 2

+Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
+We will create our first separate for the upcoming **MGE XE** section.

+- Right click on the empty space on the mod order window, and click **Create Separator**.
+- Name it **MGE XE** and click **OK**.

+This will create a separator which you can move around in the left window, but for the sake of this guide keep it below the Morrowind expansions, like so:

+- DLC: Tribunal
+- DLC: Bloodmoon
+- **MGE XE**

 ## MGE XE

 Launch Mod Organizer 2.
 If you click on the icon to the left of the **Run** button, you will get a dropdown menu.
 Select **MGE XE** and click the **Run** button to launch the application.